mkelley/sbpy/docs/sbpy/activity/dust.rst

 Which is within a few percent of 6160 cm computed by A'Hearn et al..
 The difference is likely due to the assumed solar flux density in the bandpass.

-The `~sbpy.activity.dust.core.Afrho` class may be converted to a flux density, and the original value is recovered.
+The ``Afrho`` class may be converted to a flux density, and the original value is recovered.

    >>> f = afrho.to_fluxd('λ5240', aper, eph).to('erg/(s cm2 AA)')
    >>> print(np.log10(f.value))    # doctest: +FLOAT_CMP
    -13.99

-`~sbpy.activity.dust.core.Afrho` works seamlessly with `sbpy`'s spectral calibration framework (:ref:`sbpy-calib`) when the `astropy` affiliated package `synphot` is installed.
+``Afrho`` works seamlessly with `sbpy`'s spectral calibration framework (:ref:`sbpy-calib`) when the `astropy` affiliated package `synphot` is installed.
 The solar flux density (via `~sbpy.calib.solar_fluxd`) is not required, but instead the spectral wavelengths or the system transmission of the instrument and filter:

 .. doctest-requires:: synphot; astropy>=5.3